Kannagi/AltairX/README.md

 The L1 I/O SRAM, is not made to read / write hardware, but to control another CPU.
 The configuration thought is that the main processor can indicate I/O for the other cores, while keeping a security (for the OS).
-The main processor also has an I/O SRAM, if you want, for example, to have 2 processors on a machine.
+The main core also has an I/O SRAM, if you want, for example, to have 2 processors on a machine.

 For the calculation unit, it has: 4ALU 2VFPU FDIV DIV BRU LSU AGU